It’s an issue that’s tripped up plenty of companies lately.

 Do your homework.
 Employment law may never be simple.
 But staying current on FCRA rules—and other hiring laws—will be a game changer.

 Format matters.
-Maybe you did notify the applicant of a pending background check.
+Maybe you did notify the candidate of a pending background check.
 But how you notify them matters.

 Stay organized.
 Background checks are a process.
 Knowing and understanding the FCRA rules is one good way to make sure your process is organized and includes all the right elements.